Note: To quickly see my writing services and get a quotation, please click here.

 - Accepted full-time remote work which allows for extra time to freelance.
 I like stability, so I like having a steady income stream.
 It helps to counter the times of the year when work is scarce.

 - Network like heck.
 Networking is just being consistent at telling everyone you meet that you do freelance writing.
 Obviously don’t be spammy.
 And keep a good character – no one wants to work with people who are not professional.

 - At the same time, optimise everything that can be optimised.
 I created and automated social media (I have a Facebook page and Twitter).
 I made tweaks to increase user experience in RoR website, and create blog posts that help me reach more audiences.
 I read and try to implement marketing hacks.
-I’ve paid for advertising.
-I also paid for virtual assistance and paid for a better website layout.
+I’ve paid for advertising, virtual assistance and a better website theme, among others.

 - Increase rates regularly.
-At one point, I had way to much work and did not manage to deliver the same quality.
+At one point, I had way too much work and did not manage to deliver the same quality.
 Instead of getting less work (and earning less), I simply raised my rates.
-This is good for 3 reasons: (1) it helps you to keep a reasonable workload without overworking yourself (burnout is a thing); (2) it can pass on some work to other writers, they might need it more than you; and (3) higher rates imply higher quality (which you WILL provide, you hear me?).
+This is good for 3 reasons: (1) it helps you to keep a reasonable workload without overworking yourself (burnout is a thing); (2) it can pass on some work to other writers, they might need it more than you; and (3) higher rates imply higher quality (See: 11 things I learned about self-employment in Malaysia).

 Shoutout to Zoe (professional article writer) and Jasveena (professional academic editor), two Malaysian freelance writers for providing helpful information on this page!
 Click their links to engage their services.

 Are there any more useful information about being a freelance writer in Malaysia that we should know about?
 Comment, FB, or tweet me at @surayaror!